achtnullzwei/Doorman/docs/en/reference/entities.md

 Controls the built-in relay.

 ### Use 32-Bit Door Protocol <Badge type="tip" text="use_32_open_door_protocol" /> <Badge type="info" text="Disabled by default" />
-This guarantees the long door opener command is used and adds a serial number to the short door opener command.
+This guarantees the long door opener telegram is used and adds a serial number to the short door opener telegram.

 ### Status LED: Show Bus Activity <Badge type="tip" text="doorman_status_led_bus_activity" /> <Badge type="info" text="Disabled by default" />
 When enabled, the status LED will briefly blink to indicate activity on the bus — useful for debugging or just keeping an eye on communication.